kubernetes/autoscaler/cluster-autoscaler/FAQ.md

    `k8s.io/kubernetes/staging` and remove all vendor directories from your gopath.
 8. Check if everything compiles with `go test ./...` in `k8s.io/autoscaler/cluster-autoscaler`.
 9. `godep save ./...` in `k8s.io/autoscaler/cluster-autoscaler`,
+10. Update `kubernetes.sync` with the commit used to perform this update (output of running `git show --summary` in `k8s.io/kubernetes`.)
-10. Send a PR with 2 commits - one that covers `Godep` and `vendor/`, and the other one with all required real code changes.
+11. Send a PR with 2 commits - one that covers `Godep` and `vendor/`, and the other one with all required real code changes.